Rated 'Excellent' on Trustpilot

 PMS at school and work

 PMS usually starts during puberty, a time when many are still at school.
-Worryingly, 79% of those surveyed feel that they were poorly educated about PMS at school and felt unprepared to deal with it.
+Worryingly, 79% of those surveyed said they feel that they were poorly educated about PMS at school and felt unprepared to deal with it.

 41% of women reported they have taken time off work as a result of PMS, and 78% of women feel employers, schools, universities and teachers do not understand PMS or provide sufficient support for women experiencing PMS.